 Assets and liabilities are translated at the closing rate as at the reporting date.
-The statements of profit or loss and other comprehensive income and cash flows are translated into KHR using the average rate for the year.
+The statements of comprehensive income and cash flows are translated into KHR using the average rate for the year.

 Exchange differences arising from the translation are recognised as "Currency Translation Difference" in the other comprehensive income.

-The Company uses the following official exchange rates:
+The Company uses the following official exchange:

-Closing rate Average rate

-31 December 2019 US\$1 = KHR4,075 KHR4,052

-31 December 2018 US\$1 = KHR4,018 KHR4,045
+Closing rate Average rate 31 December 2019 31 December 2018 US\$1 US\$1 = KHR4,075 KHR4,018 KHR4,052 KHR4,045